State of New York Department of Civil Service, Employee Benefits Division

 ELIGIBILITY FOR HEALTH INSURANCE BENEFITS IN RETIREMENT

-First, you must have completed a minimum service requirement, determined by the date on which you last entered State service and you must have served a minimum of one year with the employer from whose service you retired.
+First, you must have completed a minimum service period which is determined by the date on which you last entered State service and you must have served a minimum of one year with the employer from whose service you retired.

-If you were last hired before April 1, 1975, you must have had at least five years of benefits-eligible State service, or at least five years of combined service with the State and one or more Participating Employers (such as the Thruway Authority or Metropolitan Transportation Authority) or Participating Agencies (such as a town or school districts) that participate in NYSHIP.
+If you were last hired before April 1, 1975, you must have had at least five years of NYSHIP benefits-eligible State service, or at least five years of combined NYSHIP benefits-eligible service with the State, one or more Participating Employers (such as the Thruway Authority or Metropolitan Transportation Authority) and/or Participating Agencies (such as towns or school districts) that participate in NYSHIP.

-If you were last hired on or after April 1, 1975, you must have at least 10 years of benefits-eligible State service or at least 10 years of combined service with the State and one or more Participating Employers or Participating Agencies.
+If you were last hired on or after April 1, 1975, you must have at least 10 years of NYSHIP benefits-eligible State service or at least 10 years of combined NYSHIP benefits-eligible service with the State, one or more Participating Employers and/or Participating Agencies.